Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 Connecting the Levers to Your Payment Platform

-For utilities, fee policy, cost-to-serve, and DSO are not separate conversations—they are three views of the same bill pay economics story.
-The right payment platform should help you: model fee scenarios, steer customers to lower-cost digital channels, automate reminders, and give finance leaders the data needed to defend decisions in front of boards and regulators.
+Here’s the key takeaway: for utilities, fee policies, cost-to-serve, and DSO aren’t separate things—they’re all part of the same bill pay story.
+Your payment platform shouldn’t just process payments.
+It needs to help you model fee scenarios, gently guide customers toward cheaper digital options, automate reminders, and, most importantly, give your finance team the hard data they need to defend decisions to the board and regulators.

-When utilities can see the full picture—who pays fees, what each channel really costs, and how quickly revenue turns into cash—they can design payment experiences that are fair to customers, sustainable for the utility, and aligned with policy and compliance requirements.
+When you see the full picture—who pays the fees, what each channel really costs, and how fast cash comes in—you can build a payment system that’s fair to your customers and completely sustainable for your utility.